-The Board of Trustees of the Duluth Building Trades Health Fund is pleased to provide you with this updated Summary Plan Description (SPD), which contains current health benefits information.
-The benefits described in this booklet are effective June 1, 2013.
+The Board of Trustees of the Duluth Building Trades Health Fund is pleased to provide you with this updated Summary Plan Description/Plan Document ("SPD" or "the Plan"), which contains current health benefits information.
+The benefits described in this booklet are effective October 1, 2018.
 This SPD replaces and supersedes prior SPDs.